woocommerce/woocommerce/readme.txt

 * Fix - Missing grouped product cart buttons
 * Fix - Notice in invoice template with number_format
 * Fix - Made variation get_image() return instead of echo
+* Fix - Remove is_product check so variation JS can register itself for use.
+Same for the single product JS
+* Fix - Above fix also fixes single product shortcodes

 = 1.6.3 - 10/08/2012 =
 * Feature - Option to register using the email address as the username instead of entering a username